 Cantargia is developing antibody-based treatments specifically targeting the molecule IL1RAP with a potential to treat a number of different cancers.
-The lead candidate, CAN04, will initially be focused on non-small cell lung cancer (NSCLC) and pancreatic cancer and clinical trials will start during the first half of 2017.
+The lead candidate, CAN04, is initially focused on non-small cell lung cancer (NSCLC) and pancreatic cancer and clinical trials started in 2017.
 The aim is to develop a new drug with the potential to become an important part of future cancer treatment.

 Our product candidate CAN04

 CAN04 is designed to block the cancer cell's signalling via the interleukin-1 system.
-Thereby the tumour inflammation, which facilitates the growth of the tumour, can be counteracted.
+Thereby counteracting the tumour inflammation that facilitates growth and protection of the tumour.
 CAN04 is also designed to stimulate the body's immune system to eliminate cancer cells directly.

-Cantargia intends to develop and patent a new antibody against IL1RAP in order to treat autoimmune and inflammatory diseases, with the aim to have a product candidate selected by late 2018 or early 2019.
+Cantargia has started development of a new antibody against IL1RAP which will also be subject for patent protection.
+The new antibody is being designed for treatment of autoimmune and inflammatory diseases, with the aim to have a product candidate selected during 2019.

-IL1RAP is important for the cancer cells' ability to create a favourable environment for proliferation and expansion.
-Cantargia's product candidate, CAN04, targets IL1RAP and could potentially be used to treat different forms of cancer, with the initial clinical development focused on non-small cell lung cancer (NSCLC) and pancreatic cancer.
+IL1RAP is important for the cancer cells' ability to create a favourable environment for proliferation and expansion and antibodies targeting IL1RAP could potentially be used to treat several different forms of cancer, but also autoimmune and inflammatory diseases.